Siteimprove/alfa/docs/review/api/alfa-hash.api.md

 import { Equatable } from '@siteimprove/alfa-equatable';
 import { JSON as JSON_2 } from '@siteimprove/alfa-json';

-// Warning: (ae-internal-missing-underscore) The name "BuiltinOffset" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const BuiltinOffset = 2216757312;

 // @public (undocumented)
 export abstract class Hash implements Equatable, Hashable {
     protected constructor();